 Work with multiple crowdsourced providers

-Compare performance, and automatically select fleets for coverage where and when it’s needed via a third party delivery management solution to reduce operational costs and increase coverage.
+Compare performance, and automatically select fleets for coverage where and when it’s needed via a third party delivery management solution (also known as a delivery hub) to reduce operational costs and increase coverage.

 Use micro fulfillment centers (MFCs) or local stores to fulfill orders with existing inventory